 “Enough,” I said to myself.

-I ran.
-Then I stopped.
-And saw my bloody self inside my car.
+I ran, then stopped abruptly when I saw my bloody self inside my crushed car.

 Yay!
 This is the first time in so many years that I crafted a fictional very-short story and this feels great!